vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *tvam eva tāsāṁ rūpeṇa krīḍ ase viśvamohinī* //194//

-As a consequence of this, says the Dī, when one worships all these deities who are but fragments of the Goddess, it is in reality the supreme Goddess who is worshipped.
+As a consequence of this, says the Dī , when one worships all these deities who are but fragments of the Goddess, it is in reality the supreme Goddess who is worshipped.

 Who, not knowing the doctrine and practices of Kula or paying